By Tooth And Claw Dragons

 However, the Aethyrian elements are by far the most common attribute of these dragons, and their variant attributes and colors are listed below.

-Primordial; Aether: Aeria: Born from Aether, Aeria is the element of wind, which represents perseverance and dynamism.
+Primordial; Aether: Aeria: Born from Aether, Aeria is the element of wind.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

 Their element, albeit naturally invisible, displays a color given its Aether-touched nature.
 The chromatic spectrum is the most common 'color' for wind, and displays strong and bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple).
 Multicolor is possible where the element is two or more colors while pure white (limited to the purest of Aeria lineages) and black (dark blood mixing via Nether elements) are extremely rare.

-Primordial; Aether: Aquaria: Born from Aether, Aquaria is the element of water, which represents serenity and relentless strength.
+Primordial; Aether: Aquaria: Born from Aether, Aquaria is the element of water.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

 Their element, naturally clear or blue, displays a color given its Aether-touched nature.
 The chromatic spectrum is the most common 'color' for water, and displays a wide array of colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) with blues, teals and greens being most common.
 Multicolor is possible where the element is two or more colors while pure white (limited to the purest of Aquaria lineages) and black (dark blood mixing via Nether elements) are extremely rare.

-Primordial; Aether: Glacia: Born from Aether, Glacia is the element of ice, which represents rigidity and indifference.
+Primordial; Aether: Glacia: Born from Aether, Glacia is the element of ice.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

-Primordial; Aether: Ignia: Born from Aether, Ignia is the element of fire, which represents both destruction and rebirth.
+Primordial; Aether: Ignia: Born from Aether, Ignia is the element of fire.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

 Their element, naturally orange, red and yellow, displays unusual colors given its Aether-touched nature.
 The chromatic spectrum is the most common 'color' for fire, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Multicolor is possible where the element is two or more colors while pure white (limited to the purest of Ignia lineages) and black (dark blood mixing via Nether elements) are extremely rare.

-Primordial; Aether: Natura: Born from Aether, Natura is the element of earth, which represents confidence and durability.
+Primordial; Aether: Natura: Born from Aether, Natura is the element of earth.
 It can only be manipulated from existing sources, and only rarely be summoned into being at will.

 Their element, which normally cannot be classified by color due to its physical nature, displays a soft color glow given its Aether-touched affinities, seen only around the materials being manipulated.
-Each earth-type has commonalities for colors, with stone having desaturated hues, flora holding the most vivid but natural colors that lean towards greens, and crystal sporting the most chromatic colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple).
+The chromatic spectrum is the most common 'color' for earth's aura-glow, and displays a great variety of hues:: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple).
 Multicolor is possible where the element is two or more colors (associated with type mixing) while pure white (limited to the purest of Natura lineages) and black (dark blood mixing via Nether elements) are extremely rare.

-Primordial; Aether: Voltia: Born from Aether, Voltia is the element of lightning, which represents unpredictability and aggressiveness.
+Primordial; Aether: Voltia: Born from Aether, Voltia is the element of lightning.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

 Their element, naturally incandescent blue-white, displays a color given its Aether-touched nature.
 The chromatic spectrum is the most common 'color' for lightning, and displays bold and bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple).
 Multicolor is possible where the element is two or more colors while pure white (limited to the purest of _ lineages) and black (dark blood mixing via Nether elements, extremely frowned upon) are extremely rare.

-Primordial; Nether: Anima: Born from Nether, Anima is the 'element' of soul, which represents natural living reiatsu.
+Primordial; Nether: Anima: Born from Nether, Anima is the 'element' of soul.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

 Spiritual energy is reiatsu, the spiritual aura all things in every Realm hold.
-Similarly to those in other worlds may utilize this essence in its purest form, Anima dragons may tap into it in unique ways, though because it is so misunderstood in Aethyr, it is not trusted by most other dragons regardless of elemental alignment.
+Similarly to how those in other worlds may utilize this essence in its purest form, Anima dragons may tap into it in unique ways, though because it is so misunderstood in Aethyr, it is not trusted by most other dragons regardless of elemental alignment.
 Most are capable of using their own aura much like common races do, in a pure-energy form, even from the earliest days after their magical awakening.
-However, due to their unique nature, they are also capable of learning to siphon or saturate the spirit of other living things depending on strength, age and experience.
-In other creatures, this causes a conflict between their natural energies and the Aethyrian reiatsu, leading to imbalances and oddities that affect them both magically and physically.
-Other Anima dragons are immune to oversaturation with Aethyrian reiatsu, but are susceptible to siphoning regardless of age and mastery.
+As a 'breath weapon' it is appears most similarly to streams of fire with sparkling runelike shapes within it, attributed to its unique Aethyrian nature.
+However, manipulating it around their bodies is something that comes to Anima dragons with ease, and holds a similar appearance.

 This 'element' can come in any color, due to it being naturally tied to their spirit's unique colors.
-Most often, these are monotone or dual-toned, in any spectrum of the rainbow, but can have more or less depending on the individual.
+These can be monochrome or multicolored, with unusual combinations and gradients, and will always match their 'magic' (aura) exactly.
 However, unlike conventional reiatsu, the birth-colors of this magic cannot change due to life events, and carry the same colors through their lives until death.
-Their auras also do not manifest but in various shades of light with runelike symbols shimmering in its depths, unlike true reiatsu.
 White and black Anima element colors are unique both in the Realms at large and Aethyr itself; white is often flecked in black, and black flecked in white, regardless of elemental purity or heritage.
-White-element Anima dragons are thought to be 'tainted' by their Nether cousins, and black-element Anima are similarly seen as untrustworthy - called 'deathbringers' by their fellows.
+White-element Anima dragons are thought to be 'tainted' by their Nether cousins by Aether blood, and and black-element dragons hold the purest of Anima lineages.

-Primordial; Nether: Aurata: Born from Nether, Aurata is the 'element' of metal, which represents honesty, confidence and pride.
+Primordial; Nether: Aurata: Born from Nether, Aurata is the 'element' of metal.
 It is unable to be breathed and can only be utilized via manipulation, from existing sources outside of the dragon itself.

 Aurata dragons manipulate the metal in the world with great ease, as one would shape clay, and with the help of a heat source they can manipulate it in liquid form as well, making the possibilities near-endless.
 However, the manipulation of metal is an inherently difficult form of magic, and takes a great deal of energy - the larger the supply of metal being utilized and the density of the alloy take greater amounts of power, and may exhaust younger and less experienced dragons much faster than their elders.
 The finesse of how these metals are shaped also costs concentration and energy, especially keeping alloys pure or crafting distinct items.
 Some Aurata dragons specialize in certain alloys they find easier to manipulate than others, though training is usually generalized and any metal can be used to certain degrees.